10 Best Kohler Toilets in 2022 – Reviews & Top Picks

 Having invented the bathtub in 1883, Kohler has expanded its line to include additional plumbing ranges for the kitchen as well as the bathroom.
 You will also find tiles, flooring, and other decorative items to finish the rooms.

 Chief among the company’s popular range is their selection of toilets.
 A toilet is a basic amenity, but it doesn’t need to be basic.
 Look for features like double flushes, elongated bowls, and taller seat-height toilets that make sitting and standing up more comfortable.
 To help you pick the best Kohler toilet, we have written reviews of 10 of the most popular models.
-Find your next Kohler toilet by feature, budget, and quality.
+Use our Kohler toilet reviews to find your next Kohler toilet by feature, budget, and quality.

 |Best Overall||Kohler Santa Rosa Toilet||

 |Best Value||KOHLER Wellworth Dual-Flush Toilet||

 The Kohler 3810-0 Santa Rosa Toilet is a moderately powered and moderately priced toilet.
 It is an elongated toilet, which offers more bowl space and a larger opening than a round toilet.
 Despite this extra space, the toilet has the same footprint as a round bowl, which means that it is suitable for use in restricted spaces.